JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Introduction

-{\bf Challenges}.
-Despite the simple nature of the JTM problem, however, solving it in practice is non-trivial due to several challenges. (\ul{Challenge 1}) User-written job titles (collected from resumes) are often messy due to non-standard naming convention.
-A job title ``software developer" in one resume could be written as ``SDE" in another.
-Similarly, creative job titles such as ``data geek" or ``strategic futurist" that people list in their resumes do not necessarily appear in the industry-wide job title taxonomy. (\ul{Challenge 2}) different job titles can be semantically related through overlapping skills.
-For example, ``data scientist'', a frequently appearing job title today, possess a set of skills such as programming, mathematical modeling, and statistics.
-These skills may also overlap with the skills of other jobs--e.g., ``software developer'' and ``business analyst \cite{davenport2012data}.
-As such, in solving JTM, simply comparing the names of jobs is not necessarily helpful. (\ul{Challenge 3}) Job transition trajectories in a job seeker's resume are often inconsistent and incomplete.
-Many users on platforms do not update their historical jobs until they seek new ones, yielding incomplete job records. (\ul{Challenge 4}) While the number of job titles in an industry job taxonomy is in the thousands, the number of job titles that one encounters in platforms is orders of magnitude larger.
-Yet, existing solutions used either small-scale or company-created (``not" user-written) job title datasets, in which \emph{JTM} was solved by manual labeling/cleaning or text normalization processes.
-For example, \cite{zhang2020large} used a dataset with only 26 unique job titles for similar expertise job matching, while \cite{dave2018combined} used a dataset of 4,325 unique job titles for job and skill recommendation task.
-Recently \cite{li2020deep} built a 30,000 job title taxonomy on LinkedIn for a job understanding task.
-However, little is known about how the \emph{JTM} task with the aforementioned challenges can be solved.
+{\bf Challenges.} Although the {\jtm} problem appears simple in nature, addressing it in practice poses several challenges.
+First, job titles often bear a semantic closeness to one another that is contingent upon the required skill sets and companies' own definitions.
+For example, the job title ``data scientist'' is prevalent today, and comprises skill sets such as mathematical modeling, statistics, and coding.
+However, this role can be related to ``business analyst'' or ``data analyst'' in some companies, and to ``product scientist'' in others.
+Thus, comparing job titles alone is inadequate for solving {\jtm}, and it is necessary to represent them in a semantic space to ensure accurate calibration.
+Second, job titles collected from users' resumes are often untidy due to non-standard naming conventions and auxiliaries.
+The job title ``software developer" in one resume can be written as ``SDE" in another.
+Moreover, creative job titles such as ``data geek" or ``strategic futurist" that individuals may list on their resumes do not necessarily appear in an industry-wide job title taxonomy.
+Third, while an industry job taxonomy contains only a few hundred to a few thousand job titles, the number of job titles encountered on job marketplace platforms is orders of magnitude larger.
+Nevertheless, existing solutions have only employed either small-scale datasets or company-created datasets (as opposed to user-written), in which {\jtm} was addressed through manual labeling/cleaning or text normalization procedures.
+For instance, Zhang et al. \cite{zhang2020large} employed a dataset with only 26 unique job titles for similar expertise job matching, while Dave et al. \cite{dave2018combined} used a dataset of 4,325 unique job titles for job and skill recommendation tasks.
+More recently Li et al. \cite{li2020deep} developed a job title taxonomy containing 30,000 entries on LinkedIn for a job understanding task.
+However, the challenges inherent in {\jtm} for the vast number of job titles still remain inadequately addressed.